 Another ingredient which enhances the casserole is red wine.
 Mr Curly and I aren’t big drinkers so I used a small bottle of red wine.
 If you do enjoy a glass of wine with your dinner and have a bottle open, add a medium sized glass to the casserole.
 Alternatively if you would rather not add wine at all, just add water instead.

 You can also add whatever vegetables you like.
 Parsnips or swede would add a sweetness which would work well.
 You could also add some mushrooms to add to the heartiness.
 Feel free to add whichever herbs you would like, or even use dried herbs if you don’t have fresh herbs.

 What do you serve this with?

 I like to serve this with some nice crusty bread which is very tasty dipped into the sauce.
-If you would prefer something a bit more substantial like Mr Curly, you could serve this Hearty Slow Cooker Casserole with pasta or even mashed potato.
+I made a lovely loaf of bread which was perfect with this casserole.
+If you would prefer something a bit more substantial, you could serve this Hearty Slow Cooker Casserole with pasta or even mashed potato.

 Hearty Slow Cooker Sausage Casserole

 If you're looking for comforting and rustic, my Hearty Slow Cooker Sausage Casserole is for you.
 Easy to make and full of flavour this is a great Winter warmer.

 - 6-8 good quality sausages de-skinned

 - 2 carrots sliced